Medically reviewed by Drugs.com. Last updated on Mar 18, 2023.

 In atrial fibrillation, the heartbeat is rapid and irregular.
 A normal heartbeat is 60 to 100 beats per minute, and very regular: beat...beat...beat...beat.
 During atrial fibrillation, the heart beats at 80 to 160 beats per minute, and is very irregular: beat..beat.....beat....beat.beat.beat....beat.

+Such blood clots can cause serious problems.
+They can travel out of the heart and get stuck in an artery to the lungs (causing a pulmonary embolism), an artery to the brain (causing a stroke) or an artery elsewhere in the body.
 Atrial fibrillation can lead to the formation of blood clots inside the atria.
 That's because blood tends to form clots when it's not moving.
 The quivering atria don't move all of the blood along to the ventricles.
 Some blood just pools inside the atria, and the pool of still blood tends to form clots.

 The major factors that increase the risk of atrial fibrillation are:

-Coronary artery disease
+- coronary artery disease

-Rheumatic heart disease
+- rheumatic heart disease

-High blood pressure
+- high blood pressure

-An excess of thyroid hormones
+- an excess of thyroid hormones.

 Atrial fibrillation often doesn't cause any symptoms.
 When symptoms occur, they can include:

-Palpitations (awareness of a rapid heartbeat)
+- palpitations (awareness of a rapid heartbeat)

-Shortness of breath
+- shortness of breath

 Some people with atrial fibrillation have periods of normal heartbeats: the atrial fibrillation comes and goes.
 In many others, the atrial fibrillation becomes a constant condition, one that remains for the rest of their lives.

-Your doctor will ask about your specific heart symptoms, including possible triggers for your symptoms.
+- Ask about your specific heart symptoms, including possible triggers for your symptoms.

-Your doctor will examine you.
-He or she will check your heart rate and rhythm and your pulse.
+- Examine you, checking your heart rate and rhythm and your pulse.
 In atrial fibrillation, your pulse often doesn't match your heart sounds.